openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 A damaging attack is one in which you are strictly aiming to reduce your foe’s hit points.
 When you want to attack a target, follow these steps:

-1. Determine attribute vs. defense.
-Every attack consists of a single attribute roll that is compared to one of the target’s defenses.
+1. **Determine attribute vs. defense.** Every attack consists of a single attribute roll that is compared to one of the target’s defenses.

-1. Choose your target.
-Whether you are making a melee, ranged, or area attack, you have the option of targeting multiple creatures at the cost of disadvantage.
+1. **Choose your target.** The range of your attack depends on whether you are using a melee, projectile, or extraordinary attack.

-1. Roll your attack.
-Make an attribute roll.
+1. **Roll your attack.** Make an attribute roll.
 You deal damage equal to the amount that your roll exceeds your target’s defense.

 These steps are explained in more detail below.